John Grant (neurosurgeon): Medical career

-Disability Sport career
+Disability sport career

 Grant's interest in the role of sport in the rehabilitation for people with spinal injuries can be linked to the work of Sir Ludwig Guttman, neurologist from Stoke Mandeville Hospital.
 In 1957, he visited the hospital and observed the role of sport in rehabilitation.
 In 1958, he played a major role in organising the First Royal North Shore Hospital Games for spinal injury patients.
 The Games were held at the Gore Hill Oval near the hospital.
-Grant also played a role in the inclusion of sport in rehabilitation programs at Mount Wilga House.
+Grant also played a role in including sports in rehabilitation programs at Mount Wilga House.
 It held annual Sports Days.
 The Australian Team to the 1960 Rome Paralympics included eight competitors who had been patients at Mt Wilga Rehabilitation Centre and trained by Kevin Betts and Eileen Perrottet.

 In 1961, he co-founded with Jack Ferguson the Paraplegic and Quadriplegic Association of New South Wales.
 He was president from 1968 to 2000.
-While President of this Association, he was instrumental in the establishment of the Junior National Wheelchair Games.
+While President of this Association, he was instrumental in establishing the Junior National Wheelchair Games.
 He was the Medical Officer and Team Manager of the Australian teams that competed at the 1966 and 1970 Commonwealth Paraplegic Games.
 Grant and compatriate Graham Pryke were founding members of the FESPIC Games.
 In 1977, he was Chairman of the Organising Committee for the 2nd FESPIC Games held in Sydney.

-In 1980, he wrote to the Minister for Sport, Bob Ellicott stating the case for a national policy on sport for people with disabilities.
-Subsequently, the Australian Government established a national advisory committee on sport for disabled persons of which he was a member.
-In 1993, he was a Chairman of the Sydney Bid Committee for the 2000 Paralympic Games.
+In 1980, he wrote to the Minister for Sport, Bob Ellicott, stating the case for a national policy on sport for people with disabilities.
+Subsequently, the Australian Government established a national advisory committee on sports for disabled persons he was a member of.
+In 1993, he was the Chairman of the Sydney Bid Committee for the 2000 Paralympic Games.
 The successful bid led to Grant becoming President of the Sydney Paralympic Games Organising Committee 1994–2000.

-Grant held leadership positions with several international disability sports organisations: President of International Stoke Mandeville Wheelchair Sports Federation, Chairman of the International Co-ordinating Committee of World Sports for the Disabled and Member of the International Paralympic Committee.
+Grant held leadership positions with several international disability sports organisations: President of International Stoke Mandeville Wheelchair Sports Federation, Chairman of the International Co-ordinating Committee of World Sports for the Disabled, and Member of the International Paralympic Committee.